RNIB-MediaAndCulture/MetaVerse_Accessibility/Use_cases.md

 ### speaker token
 A token that specifies who is allowed to communicate to the group.
 #### Potential accessibility barriers
+##### Visual indicator showing  who has the speaker token may not be accessible to blind and partially sighted users
+Any visual indication of who has the speaker token should be available audibly this could be through a query (A user can trigger a feature that tells them who has the token).
+If there is a function where the user can cycle through the members of the group to get information about them the speaker token could be indicated by an audio flag when the user cycles to that member of the group or by always placing the person with the speaker token first.
+##### Blind and partially sighted users may not be aware they have the speaker token
+When a person receives the speaker token they should be alerted audibly and visually to the fact.
+If they try to speak when they don't have the token they should be alerted audibly and visually.
+They may also be alerted they have the token if they haven't said anything for a while.

 ### Spectate
 To observe a presentation or event without providing communication or feedback.